-- Flattened head extending to hammer-like lobes on each side
+- Head is flattened and extends to hammer-like lobes on each side

-- Distinct indentation of the front margin of the head at its midpoint
+- Indentation on front of head at its midpoint

-- Pectoral fins tipped with black on the undersurface
+- Underside of pectoral fins tipped with black

 State Record: This species is not currently eligible for a state record.